You have no items in your shopping cart.

 My favorite cleanser these days is Red Flower Phyto Lymphatic Cleanser and Masque ($42 in the shop), which has so many nice, natural ingredients that I love to use it as a mask as well.
 Another multitasker is Arcona Cranberry Toner ($32/3.67oz), which tones, cleanses, removes makeup and is fruity and refreshing.

 Talking of masks, I love the decadence of Josh Rosebrook Cacao Mask ($60), which is almost sinfully chocolatey and leaves my skin polished and healthy looking.
-Royal Nectar Face Mask ($65 in the shop) with bee venom remains a firm favorite, especially on days when my skin looks dry or dull.
+Royal Nectar Face Mask ($65) with bee venom remains a firm favorite, especially on days when my skin looks dry or dull.

 Sunscreen tends to be Snowberry Everyday Broad Spectrum SPF15 ; it has ferulic acid and galangal to safely enhance the sun protection.
 I’m not much for makeup, but always use Osmotics Inner Light Instant Complexion Enhancer ($30) as my base.
 Where needed (especially apples of my cheeks), I layer over La Vie Celeste Creme Foundation ($39) and because my skin is prone to a reddish tone and can get shiny, I finish with a brush of Alima Pure Color Balancing Powder.